FrancoisSimon/ExTrack-python3/README.md

 Multiple CPU Parallelization can be performed in get_2DSPT_params with the argument worker the number of cores used for the job (equal to 1 by default).
 Warning: Do not work on windows.

+GPU parallelization used to be available but may not be compatible with the current CPU parallelization, GPU parallelization uses the package cupy which can be installed as described here : https://github.com/cupy/cupy.
+The cupy version will depend on your cuda version which itself must be compatible with your GPU driver and GPU.
+Usage of cupy requires a change in the module extrack/tracking (line 4) : GPU_computing = True

 # Deploying (developer only)